 Many people need caffeine to start their day.
 But did you know a caffeine boost not only makes you more alert, but can also help improve your skin?
 It’s true.
-More and more skin and hair products include the naturally occurring ingredient for a variety of benefits.1 But what does caffeine actually do for skin?
+More and more skin and hair products include this ingredient for a variety of benefits.1 But what does caffeine actually do for skin?

 In this article, we’ll explore the upside of caffeine, how it works to improve your skin, and the best products to try if you’re interested in giving your skin the same wake-up call you get with a cup of joe.

 Do Caffeinated Skin Care Products Work?

 Modern grooming products use a much more concentrated form of caffeine than what’s in your typical cup of coffee.
 When used topically (i.e. on the skin), caffeine constricts blood vessels, which in turn reduces the appearance of dark circles and decreases inflammation and puffiness, especially around the eyes.2